 Sexual Orientation and Gender Identity Law Clinic: Mazzoni Center

 Sexual Orientation, Gender Identity and the Law

-The Lavender Law Conference was held in Philadelphia within the last three years and no travel was required.
+Within the last several years the Lavender Law Conference was held in Philadelphia for our students to attend.
 Our Assistant Dean for Career Services was a presenter at the conference.

 Although it is not required at least every three years, faculty, staff and administrators are required to complete anti-sexual harassment training that explicitly covers same-sex harassment and harassment of transgender/nonbinary people.